jedgroev/SGWebsite/_posts/2019-03-12-event-exchange-lab-books-Franka.md

 ---
-title: Exchange your lab books to improve reproducibility in the lab - Franka van der Linden & Marc Galland
+title: Brainstorm session on organising lab notebooks and data in an understandable way - Franka van der Linden & Marc Galland
-text:  This event will aim to compare how information is recorded in the laboratory.
-It will help to understand what research data info should be most recorded and why.
+text:  This is a brainstorming session to know what your collegues think of your experimental documentation and think about ways to improve it.
+We will also see how to improve online data retrieval.
 location: Science Park 904, room A1.10
 link:
 date: 2019-03-12